uea-teaching/computing-principles/lectures/analysis1/analysis1.md

 1. The size of the input array (i.e. size of $n$).
 2. Where element `key` is within the array (if at all).

-Note: we want to define the time complexity using only these factors
+Note: we want to define the time complexity using only these factors.
+We then use this information to give a hardware independent analysis

 --